LLNL/Curvallis/README.md

    Prints a list of all the interactive commands, as well as a quick description of what each does.

+   - **i**

+   Increases the size of the figure/plot margins.
+This is usefull if the numbers labelling the x-axis are so large they go off the screen.
+This is the opposite of the "_shift_ I" interactive command.

+   - **_shift_ I**

+   Decreases the size of the figure/plot margins.
+This is the opposite of the "i" interactive command.

    - **_shift_ H**

    Increase the size of the background markers.
 These background markers are placed when a file is given as an input to the "background_file" optional argument.